Virginia TV journalists killed by suspect with 'powder keg' of anger

 The station's early morning broadcast showed Parker interviewing Gardner about the lake and tourism development in the area.
 Gunshots erupted, and as Ward fell his camera hit the ground but kept running.
 An image caught on camera showed what appeared to be a man in dark clothing facing the camera with a weapon in his right hand.

-The station described the two dead journalists as an ambitious reporter-and-cameraman team who often produced light and breezy feature stories for the morning programme.
+The station described the two dead journalists as an ambitious reporter-and-cameraman team who often produced light and breezy feature stories for the morning program.

 "I cannot tell you how much they were loved," Marks said.